 - allowing you to participate in the interactive features of our services, when you choose to do so;

-- communicating with you about the School (including its services and programs) and inviting you to events – to manage your communication preferences online visit this page;
+- communicating with you about the School (including its services and programs), offering you the opportunity to receive gifts and inviting you to events;

 - automated decision making: the marketing team use various modelling tools that will automatically process your data to assess the likelihood of you being interested in special promotions, new products and services, or upcoming events; and